m3ssap0/CTF-Writeups/DEF CON CTF Qualifier 2020/dogooos/README.md

 So now you can authenticate into the system and **you can create new users**.

 During the authentication, an interesting behavior can be spot.
-The `login` method ([dogooo_comments.py](dogooo_comments.py)) uses the *f-Strings* functionality of Python 3, [which is very powerful formatting syntax](https://realpython.com/python-f-strings/) and can be used to call methods.
+The `login` method ([dogooo_comments.py](dogooo_comments.py)) uses the *f-Strings* functionality of Python 3, [which is a very powerful formatting syntax](https://realpython.com/python-f-strings/) and can be used to call methods.

 ```python
 @app.route("/dogooo/login", methods=["GET", "POST"])